Our aim is to create a world where lipreading classes are available to anyone who needs them.

 Classes are for anyone who struggles to hear.
 They are often – and more accurately – called ‘Lipreading and Managing Hearing Loss’ classes.

 ATLA (the Association of Teachers of Lipreading to Adults) is the only organisation dedicated to teaching this valuable skill.
+All ATLA members are qualified lipreading tutors.
+Find out how ATLA is organised in About Us.

 What your class will cover